 - Earn clinical hours credit (varies by program)

-Why it matters: Simulator training reduces the learning curve when you hit real clinical.
+Simulator training cuts the learning curve when you start clinical.
 You’ll already understand the workflow, so you can focus on patient interaction and site-specific protocols.

-This is where most of your time goes. and where timelines succeed or fail.
+This is where most of your time goes—and where timelines succeed or fail.
+It’s the single biggest factor in how long it takes to become an MRI tech.

 What you’ll do: